chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 is executed as ruby code.
 In this case we are creating a page collection.
 In Volt, there are several types of collections to store data.
 Page collections are temporary, meaning they will lose their data once you refresh or visit a different page.
-Which is fine because we only need one page.
+We will not be using more that one page, so page collections are perfect for this project.

 This form/input field is where the users will begin typing.
 The data we get from